CyberAgentAILab/cmaes/README.md

         optimizer.tell(solutions)
 ```

-And you can use this library via [Optuna](https://github.com/optuna/optuna) [2].
-Optuna is an automatic hyperparameter optimization framework.
+And you can use this library via [Optuna](https://github.com/optuna/optuna) [4], an automatic hyperparameter optimization framework.
-A sampler based on this library is available from [Optuna v1.3.0](https://github.com/optuna/optuna/releases/tag/v1.3.0).
+Optuna's built-in CMA-ES sampler which uses this library under the hood is available from [v1.3.0](https://github.com/optuna/optuna/releases/tag/v1.3.0) and stabled at [v2.0.0](https://github.com/optuna/optuna/releases/tag/v2.2.0).
-See [the documentation](https://optuna.readthedocs.io/en/stable/reference/samplers.html#optuna.samplers.CmaEsSampler) for more details.
+See [the documentation](https://optuna.readthedocs.io/en/stable/reference/samplers.html#optuna.samplers.CmaEsSampler) or [v2.0 release blog](https://medium.com/optuna/optuna-v2-3165e3f1fc2) for more details.

 ```python
 import optuna